-This second annex provides ENTSO-E's assessment of comments provided as part of the web-based consultation on the draft Network Code on Electricity Balancing between 17 June and 16 August 2013.
+This section provides ENTSO-E's assessment of comments provided as part of the web-based consultation on the draft NC EB between 17 June and 16 August 2013.
 Rather than providing responses per individual comment received, an assessment of all input received has been undertaken on a clustered basis.